jabreu610/readable/README.md

-# Readable API Server
+# Readable

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+## Installation

+Simply run `npm install` from the CLI within the from wihtin each of the following directories:
+- `/api-server`
+- `/frontend`

-## Start Developing
+## Usage

-To get started developing right away:
+To start using Readable, we must start up both the backend api service and the frontend server.

-* Install and start the API server
+To start the backend:
-    - `cd api-server`
-    - `npm install`
+- navigate to `/api-server`
-    - `node server`
+- run `node server`

-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
-    - `cd frontend`
+To start the frontend:
+- navigate to `/frontend`
-    - `npm start`
+- run `npm start`

+The frontend end should be reachable at `http://localhost:3000`

+The backend should be reachable at `http://localhost:3001`

 ## API Server